Costinteo/osds-lab/README.md

 Since this is the first year this lab runs in this format, there was no time to prepare an in-depth point system.
 Additionally, the labs are created and adjusted throughout the semester.

 Because of these reasons, the labs will each have a flat **7 points**.
-The points are equally divided between the exercises.
+The points are equally divided between the exercises.[^exception]
 This might not be completely fair, as some labs/exercises are harder and others are easier.
 I welcome suggestions for next years.

 You also get one extra point for free, so you can achieve a total of 50 points.

+[^exception]: With the exception of Lab 7, which is special.

 ## Contributions